d-beniwal/SR-MIDAS/README.md

 <hr />

+# INSTALLATION of Super-Resolution workflow
-## OPTION 1: AUTO-INSTALLATION: RECOMMENDED
+### OPTION 1: AUTO-INSTALLATION: RECOMMENDED

 Download only the 'super_res_install.py' file to your local system.
 In future, it will be automatically included within the 'MIDAS/utils' directory.